nskalu/engees-blog-with-cms/content/blog/2021-04-07-index-helps-you-build-fast-performing-apis.md

 title: Index  helps you build fast performing APIs
 date: 2021-04-07T09:44:05.780Z
 ---
+I was opportune to present this topic at engineering a few weeks ago, so I decided to share it on my blog as well.
+Database indexing is a huge subject, but here I have streamlined it to fit how we can have fast performing APIs with the right indexes.

 **What is a Database Index?**

 An index is a special lookup table that aids faster table searches, it also aids faster updates and deletes by a database engine.